brimdata/zed/docs/language/operators/README.md

 weird 2018-03-24T17:15:20.742818Z Cs7J9j2xFQcazrg7Nc 10.47.8.100 5900      10.129.53.65   58485     connection_originator_SYN_ack    -    F      zeek
 ```

-Here a `stats` event was the first record type to be printed in the results stream, so the preceding header row describes the names of its fields.
-Then a `weird` event came next in the results stream, so a header row describing its fields was printed.
-This presentation accurately conveys the heterogeneous nature of the data, but changing schemas mid-stream is not allowed in formats such as CSV or other downstream tooling such as SQL.
-Indeed, `zq` halts its output in this case.
+Here a `stats` record was the first record type to be printed in the results
+stream, so the preceding header row describes the names of its fields.
+Then a
+`weird` record came next in the results stream, so a header row describing its
+fields was printed.
+This presentation accurately conveys the heterogeneous
+nature of the data, but changing schemas mid-stream is not allowed in formats
+such as CSV or other downstream tooling such as SQL.
+Indeed, `zq` halts its
+output in this case.

 ```
 zq -f csv 'ts < 1521911721' stats.log.gz weird.log.gz